aicip/GCNMF-s2k/README.md

 # Non-Intrusive Load Monitoring #
-## HVAC_ORNL_UTK dataset ##
+## HVAC_ORNL_UTK dataset: A dataset for studying HVAC-NILM ##
 ![LD](/LD.png)

-This repository includes our collected dataset for HVAC component energy disaggregation as well as source code and demo for our paper in IEEE Transactions on Power Systems: [Non-Intrusive Energy Disaggregation Using Non-negative Matrix Factorization with Sum-to-k Constraint](http://ieeexplore.ieee.org/abstract/document/7835299/)
+This repository includes our collected dataset for HVAC component energy disaggregation as well as the source code and demo for our paper in IEEE Transactions on Power Systems: [Non-Intrusive Energy Disaggregation Using Non-negative Matrix Factorization with Sum-to-k Constraint.](http://ieeexplore.ieee.org/abstract/document/7835299/)
 To the best of our knowledge this is the first collected dataset for studying NILM for Heating, Ventilation, and Air Conditioning (HVAC) systems.

 Energy disaggregation or Non-Intrusive Load Monitoring (NILM) addresses